 Intimidating and Fascinating Birds

 The shoebill stork has a strange and impressive appearance.
 When some people have seen a photo of the bird, they've doubted that it’s a real animal.
-The seemingly impossibly huge bill is actually a genuine feature of the bird’s anatomy.
+It seems impossible that it could have such a huge bill, but the feature is a genuine part of the bird’s anatomy.
 The animal has other unusual features and is sometimes said to look prehistoric.
-In this article I describe forty-four facts about the interesting and sometimes intimidating shoebill.
+In this article, I describe forty-five facts about the interesting and sometimes intimidating shoebill.
+I discuss:

 The shoebill stork population is classified as vulnerable.
 The animal isn't endangered at the moment, but there are some concerns about its future.
 We need to deal with these concerns now in order to prevent the situation from becoming worse.